 On July 25, Florida surpassed New York in the number of total coronavirus cases confirmed since March.
-That day's report from the Florida Department health reported 414,511 total cases.
+That day's report from the Florida Department of Health reported 414,511 total cases.
 New York had reported 411,200 confirmed cases.

 In late August, Florida became the second state to cross the 600,000 reported COVID-19 cases mark.
-As of Sept.
-23, California has had more than 793,000 cases.
-Texas has more than 741,000 cases, according to Johns Hopkins University & Medicine.
+Then, on Dec.
+1, Florida became the third state to surpass 1 million cases.
+As of Jan.
+14, California and Texas have 2.8 and 2 million cases, respectively, according to Johns Hopkins University of Medicine.

-However, as of Sept.
-14, bars across the state have been allowed to reopen at 50 percent capacity.
+When it comes to reopening the state, as of Sept.
+14, bars across have been allowed to reopen at 50 percent capacity.
 Only bars in Miami-Dade and Broward counties must remain closed for the time being.

-While Gov. Ron DeSantis has repeatedly suggested he doesn't plan to alter the state's reopening plan or enact a statewide face mask mandate, cities and counties have implemented new mask rules in an effort to curb the spread.
-Here's a breakdown of where you have to wear one around Tampa Bay.
+Still, many cities and counties in the state have continued mask mandates in an effort to curb the spread of coronavirus.
+Here's a breakdown of where you're supposed to wear one around Tampa Bay.